Judy Chu: Local politics

+Prior to electoral politics, Chu had served as the chair of the Los Angeles Unified School District Committee for Sex Equity.

 Chu's first elected position was as a member of the Garvey School Board in Rosemead, California in 1985.

 In 1988, Chu was elected to the Monterey Park City Council.
 In 1989, she became Mayor of Monterey Park and served until 1994.
 Chu was mayor for three terms.

-Chu ran for the California State Assembly in 1994, but lost the Democratic primary to Diane Martinez; in 1998, she lost the primary to Gloria Romero.
+Chu ran for the California State Assembly in 1994, but lost the Democratic primary to the incumbent state assemblymember, Diane Martinez.
+She had raised $300,000 for the failed bid.

+In 1998, Chu ran for the same seat after Martinez termed out.
+Chu had the backing of the Eastside Democratic Club, while Gloria Romero had the backing of Antonio Villaraigosa, Richard Riordan, and the Los Angeles County Federation of Labor.
+She narrowly lost the primary to Romero.

 Chu was elected to the State Assembly on May 15, 2001, following a special election after Romero was elected to the State Senate.
 She was elected to a full term in 2002 and reelected in 2004.
 The district includes Alhambra, El Monte, Duarte, Monterey Park, Rosemead, San Gabriel, San Marino, and South El Monte, within Los Angeles County.

 Barred by term limits from running for a third term in 2006, Chu was elected to the State Board of Equalization from the 4th district, representing most of Los Angeles County.
+During the election, Chu ran on supporting marriage equality.
+She stated it "would be hypocritical of her not to support same-sex marriage, considering that a century ago the Legislature was using similar rhetoric to prohibit Chinese from marrying whites".